-Best practice is to have same allergen status for similar products e.g. different pack sizes or format.

-- However, not always possible so if there is risk of confusion/mistake when purchasing, make every effort to distinguish products: - · colour of packaging and label - using other visual cues such as ingredient pictures - creating differences in visual appearance of the product (within the package) - consistent location of variant descriptor across the range.
+- Best practice is to have same allergen status for similar products e.g. different pack sizes or format. - However, not always possible so if there is risk of confusion/mistake when purchasing, make every effort to distinguish products: - · colour of packaging and label - using other visual cues such as ingredient pictures - creating differences in visual appearance of the product (within the package) - consistent location of variant descriptor across the range.

 The food industry should not assume that foods that do not contain added cereals containing gluten are gluten free.
-The presence of cereal traces, cereal cross contact, highly refined cereals or products derived from emay not constitute gluten free.
+The presence of cereal traces, cereal cross contact, highly refined cereals or products derived from may not constitute gluten free.
 An example is the of cereals into other grains or legumes as a cultural co-mingling.

-m, and a 'low lactose' claim are

-yms, the conditions of which are set

-and Schedule 4 of the Code.
-In

-and, a lactose free food must

-ase.
-The term 'dairy free' is

-a 'dairy free' claim should

-be the manufacturer has

-at contain milk or milk

-ass contact allergen.
+m, and a 'low lactose' claim are s, the conditions of which are set nd Schedule 4 of the Code.
+In d, a lactose free food must se.
+The term 'dairy free' is 'dairy free' claim should e the manufacturer has contain milk or milk ss contact allergen.

-to further consider sused by are should be taken we the impression in free.
-A wheat hat the product intaining gluten Additionally, to hay imply the necessarily repensence evated in haking a more ion than might on consumer facing tions in ingredient supply, rocess, line or facility, can ergen status of a food. the allergen declaration on , without careful reading of the label it may not be obvious to a consumer that the allergen status of the food has changed.
-Additionally, a consumer may not realise that the original product and the reformulated one may be in a store, or in their partry, at the same time.
+> to further consider s used by re should be taken ve the impression n free.
+A wheat hat the product ntaining gluten Additionally, to nay imply the necessarily rgen presence evated in naking a more ion than might on consumer facing allergen status of the label it may not be obvious to a consumer that the allergen status of the food has changed.
+Additionally, a consumer may not realise that the original product and the reformulated one may be in a store, or in their pantry, at the same time.